 It is not hard to conclude, long before the Syrian tragedy, why Arab and Muslim people do not trust the United States and United Nations.
 This long-acting case of mistrust stems from a long history of U.S. partiality to Israel, indifference of the most powerful twosome (U.S. and U.N.) to resolve the Arab-Israeli conflict once and for all, and for giving a cold shoulder to more than six decades of Palestinian agony.
 Yet what is new, at this historic political juncture, is to see U.S. central key allies in the Middle East, like Egypt and Saudi Arabia, conjointly with many Arab governments taking the front lines to decry Obama’s policy toward Syria, Iran, Lebanon, Egypt, Iraq, Libya and other countries.

-A look at the current dysfunctional American-Egyptian relations, for instance, and how and why Egypt’s leadership together with the masses angrily dismiss the wishes or advices (commanding instructions) of Obama administration, and hence the recent revitalization of Russian-Egyptian connection, should portray to all what is in the minds of most Arabs, politicians and people alike.
+A look at the current dysfunctional American-Egyptian relations, for instance, and how and why Egypt’s leadership together with the masses angrily dismiss the wishes or bits of advice (commanding instructions) of Obama administration, and hence the recent revitalization of Russian-Egyptian connection, should portray to all what is in the minds of most Arabs, politicians and people alike.
 Concurrently, mulling over why and how Saudi Arabia has spurned its delegated seat in the U.N.
 Security Council should infer to everyone that Arab frustrations will turn into actions.
-Add up the negative message behind the recent announcements of Saudi chief of Intelligence about the future of American-Saudi relations to realize that there is a serious down slope in the strategic cooperation between the U.S. and Arab world.
+Add up the negative message behind the recent announcements of Saudi chief of Intelligence about the future of American-Saudi relations to realize that there is a serious downslope in the strategic cooperation between the U.S. and Arab world.

 Patently, such strong remonstrations are very alarming political signals.
 At one instance, it is so because it reveals the severity of Arab malcontent and disagreement with the United Nation and its American godfather.
 And, more crucially, because it substantiates the shadowed fact that Arab-U.S. governmental relations are torn down to a very worrying level.

-Actually, the ongoing criticism of Obama’s faulty policies are not solely limited to his ill resolutions towards the massacres in Syria (where more than 120,000 people have been slaughtered—and still rising) or for his retraction from penalizing Assad’s regime for serving Syrian women and children with chemical weapons.
+Actually, the ongoing criticism of Obama’s faulty policies is not solely limited to his ill resolutions towards the massacres in Syria (where more than 120,000 people have been slaughtered—and still counting) or for his retraction from penalizing Assad’s regime for serving Syrian women and children with chemical weapons.
 It is as much about Obama’s support to the reign of Muslims Brotherhood in Egypt and his shortcoming to firmly deal with Iran’s nuclear challenge (seven years of sanctions, and counting).
-It is as much about why Mr. Obama has forsaken Iraq’s political arena to the Iranian mullahs and radical revolutionary guards, let alone turning a blind eye to the terrorist acts of pro-Iranian militant groups and pro-Assad malefactors in Lebanon and Syria.
+It is also about why Mr. Obama has forsaken Iraq’s political arena to the Iranian mullahs and radical revolutionary guards, let alone turning a blind eye to the terrorist acts of pro-Iranian militant groups and pro-Assad malefactors in Lebanon and Syria.
 Like or not, those are more than enough instances, even in the realpolitik world, to adjudge the incompetency of any world leader or international body.

 In most of the world, the relevancy of the ceremonial United Nations and credibility of its veto-crippled Security Council are now in question, which could diminish the future role of the organization to observational levels, at best.
-However, the real call into question is whether the Arab world, chiefly Saudi Arabia and Egypt, can stomach the soft leadership qualities of president Obama for the next three years.
+However, the real call into question is whether the Arab world, chiefly Saudi Arabia and Egypt, can stomach the soft leadership qualities of President Obama for the next three years.
 It is also about whether the present U.S. administration can afford to disband Arab-U.S. strategic alliance in their attempts to neutralize (instead of denuclearizing) Iran, and hence regain some ground in Iran and Iraq.

 Apparently, the likelihood that the U.S. is en route to lose its preference and momentum in the Arab world is growing like never before.
-This, however, is because prominent Arab governments, especially those who maintain strong ties with the U.S., are reviewing the pros and cons of their alliance with the United States.
+This is, however, because prominent Arab governments, especially those who maintain strong ties with the U.S., are reviewing the pros and cons of their alliance with the United States.

-In fact, although Arab leaders condemn the immoral Russian and Iranian course of actions, nevertheless they look up to see their western allies similarly standing firm with their causes—or, at least, not to sell them out to the first buyer.
+In fact, although Arab leaders condemn the immoral Russian and Iranian course of actions; nevertheless, they look up to see their western allies similarly standing firm with their causes—or, at least, not to sell them out to the first buyer.

 Apart from discussing, at this instance, the required remedies to pacify and redefine the Arab-U.S. relations, which should have been done years before, so that a genuine strategic partnership can be reborn to serve the mutual interests of both ends—not only those of the U.S.

 The fact remains that the primary cause for the on-going political feebleness in the western world is not correlated to the presence of domestic degenerative economic factors in the west, as they claim.
 It is rather the contrary.
-In large part, it is because most western leaders do not possess the integrity and nerve to epitomize their national civil and human values outside their borders at which they burned-out their credibility as guardians of human rights.
+In large part, it is so because most western leaders do not possess the integrity and the nerve to epitomize their national civil and human values outside their borders at which they burned-out their credibility as guardians of human rights.